-Missionary on the Edge: Woman lays on edge of bed with knees perched on mattress, man stands or kneels on floor.
+Missionary on the Edge: You lay on edge of the bed with your knees perched on mattress, man stands or kneels on floor.

-T-Square: Woman lays flat on her back and man lies perpendicular to her forming a “T” hence the name T-square.
+T-Square: You lay flat on your back and man lies perpendicular to you forming a “T” hence the name T-square.

-Woman on top is wonderful alternative at this point as well, in bed or sitting, because it allows the woman to control depth and keeps pressure entirely off the abdomen.
+Woman on top is wonderful alternative at this point as well, in bed or sitting, because it allows you to control depth and keeps pressure entirely off the abdomen.
 This may become more difficult later thanks to fatigue.

 Sexual positions during pregnancy in the third trimester:

-At this point it’s important to avoid having the woman lay flat on her back, this can cut off blood flow to the fetus.
-This can be remedied by propping the upper body up with a pillow or pad or just avoiding positions where she needs to be on her back, for example;
+At this point it’s important to avoid lying flat on your back as it can cut off blood flow to your baby.
+This can be remedied by propping your upper body up with a pillow or pad or just avoiding positions where you needs to be on your back, for example;

 Spooning: Partners lay back to front on their sides and entry is from the back.